There are several gravel power meters you can use with Shimano GRX 810 and Shimano GRX 600 cranksets. Let’s review them below:

 Cons: More expensive, have to change out your crankset

 Power Meter Pedals

-MTB power meter pedals can be installed on any gravel crankset.
-We have both the Garmin Rally XC and the SRM X-Power.
+MTB power meter pedals are also an option as they can easily be installed on any MTB crankset.
+We have the Garmin Rally XC, SRM X-Power and SRM X-Power Flat Pedals.

 Pros: Easy to install, works on any bike, can move from bike to bike, don’t have to change crankset